 To make sure you get the bulk of sales during the best time of Black Friday, take the best preparation possible.
 Let the social media followers and email subscribers know about the deals and discounts you’re about to offer.

-Also, keeping the Black Friday sale limited within 1 week creates a great sense of urgency among the customers that you can never create if you run your sales for 1 month.
+Also, keeping the Black Friday sale limited to 1 week creates a great sense of urgency among the customers that you can never create if you run your sales for 1 month.

 Let us conclude the WooCommerce Black Friday playbook by summarizing the 16 Black Friday strategies for store owners.